educational research, measurement, and evaluation

 - PIRLS--International assessment of reading at 4th grade

-- prePIRLS--International reading assessment at the primary level for economically developing countries
+- PIRLS Literacy--International reading assessment at the primary level for economically developing countries

-- Using TIMSS data to examine the teacher and school correlates of student performance in mathematics
+- Using large-scale data to examine the student, teacher, and school correlates of academic performance and attainment.

 - Innovative uses of computer-based technologies and applications of Universal Design to enhance